paszin/SelfCommentingCode/README.md

 ## Hall of Shame

 ```
-#&# TODO: consider scenario where a > 0
+#TODO: consider scenario where a > 0
 if a > 0:```

 ```
-#&# That worked perfectly when I developed it

-print "Not Supported: URLs include \"..\", Java, Javascript, CGI"

 		#&# It was working in my head